srcdslab/sm-plugin-ZR_PersonalSkins/README.md

 sm-plugin-ZR_PersonalSkins
 > [!IMPORTANT]
-> This version is using SourceMod Custom Flag 5 and playerclasses (!zclass) to access to Personal Skin
+> Upgrading to 3.x: You need to update your file structure in `addons/sourcemod/data/zr_personal_skins.txt`

 > [!TIP]
 > You can use multiples flags like "os" (Custom 1 && Custom 5)

-Exemple to use in `playerclasses.txt`
+Exemple to use in `addons/sourcemod/configs/zr/playerclasses.txt`
 ```
 "personalskin_zombie"
 {